Martha: Feast days

+Roman Catholic

-The Latin Church celebrates the feast day Martha, Mary of Bethany and her brother Lazarus of 29 July.
-The feast of Martha, classified as a "semi-double" in the Tridentine Calendar, became a "simple" one in the General Roman Calendar of Pope Pius XII, a "third class feast" in the General Roman Calendar of 1960, and a memorial in the present General Roman Calendar.
+The Latin Church celebrates the feast day of Martha, Mary of Bethany and their brother Lazarus on 29 July.
+The feast of Martha, classified as a "semi-double" in the Tridentine calendar, became a "simple" one in the General Roman Calendar of Pope Pius XII, a "third class feast" in the General Roman Calendar of 1960, and a memorial in the present General Roman Calendar.

+Until 2021, the liturgical celebration had been solely of Martha, except among the Benedictines.
+In that year, Pope Francis changed it to commemorate the entire family.
+He further clarified that, contrary to widespread speculation, this Mary was a separate individual from Mary Magdalene, called the Apostle to the Apostles.

+Orthodoxy

 The Eastern Orthodox and Byzantine Rite Eastern Catholic Churches commemorate Martha and her sister Mary on 4 June.
-They also commemorate them collectively among the Myrrh-bearing Women on the Sunday of the Myrrhbearers (the Third Sunday of Pascha — i.e., the second Sunday after Easter Sunday).
+They also commemorate them collectively among the Myrrh-bearing Women on the Sunday of the Myrrhbearers (the Third Sunday of Pascha – i.e., the second Sunday after Easter Sunday).
 Martha also figures in the commemorations of Lazarus Saturday (the day before Palm Sunday).

+Lutheran

-Martha is commemorated on 29 July in the Calendar of Saints of the Lutheran Church, together with Mary and Lazarus and in the Calendar of saints of the Episcopal Church.
+Martha is commemorated on 29 July in the Calendar of Saints of the Lutheran Church, together with Mary and Lazarus.

+Anglican

+Martha is also commemorated on 29 July in the Calendar of saints of the Episcopal Church.

 Martha is remembered (with Mary and Lazarus) in the Church of England with a Lesser Festival on 29 July.

-Legacy
+Patronages

-The Sisters of St. Martha are a religious congregation founded in Antigonish, Nova Scotia, in 1894.
+The Sisters of Saint Martha are a religious congregation founded in Antigonish, Nova Scotia, in 1894.